 You may contribute up to 18% of your eligible earnings or the maximum allowed by the government.
 If you do not contribute the maximum amount each year, the unused portion of your contribution room accumulates from year to year.

 Other ways to use RRSP funds (subject to certain conditions):

 Although contributions to a TFSA are not tax-deductible, the advantage is that you won’t have any tax to pay when you make a withdrawal.

-Here are the some of the main ways in which TFSAs differ from RRSPs.
+Here are some of the main ways in which TFSAs differ from RRSPs.

 - The amounts you withdraw can be contributed back into the account as of the following year.

-- The amounts you withdraw are not taxable.
-You make withdrawals at any time without affecting any government benefits.
+- The amounts you withdraw are not considered part of your income.
+You can make a withdrawal at any time without affecting any government benefits.

 - There is no age limit for making contributions.